 5. You will experience beauty in everything

-My favorite part of camping was gathering around the fire at night, playing games, chit chatting Instead of watching Netflix or checking the phone.
-We ate our meals together, appreciated each other’s efforts and experienced the beauty of being present in the moment.
+My favorite part of camping was gathering around the fire at night, playing games, talking Instead of watching Netflix or checking the phone.
+We ate our meals together, appreciated each other’s efforts, and experienced the beauty of being present in the moment.

 Fall Camping Checklist: What To Wear